hyperledger-gerrit-archive/fabric-ca/docs/source/users-guide.rst

 On MySQL 5.7.X, certain modes affect whether the server permits '0000-00-00' as a valid date.
 It might be necessary to relax the modes that MySQL server uses.
 We want to allow the server to be able to accept zero date values.

+In my.cnf, find the configuration option *sql_mode* and remove *NO_ZERO_DATE* if present.
+Restart MySQL server after making this change.

 Please refer to the following MySQL documentation on different modes available and select the appropriate settings for the specific version of MySQL that is